okbob/ncurses-st-menu/README.md

 ## Building for NCurses

-This assumes the NCurses library/headers are installed:
+This assumes the NCurses library/headers are installed:                            <br>
 NOTE: Unlike the PDCurses build, the `configure` needs nothing special (for most cases)

 ```